A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Introduction

 To address the challenge of balancing recovery efficiency with user satisfaction, we propose a human-in-the-loop failure recovery framework for modular robot policies that integrates calibrated module-level uncertainty with models of human workload.
-Our framework is broadly applicable to modular architectures, even VLAs themselves (which can be treated as unitary modules).
 The framework makes two key decisions at every recovery attempt.
 First, a \emph{module selector} determines which component of the modular policy to query, e.g. perception or planning.
 Second, a \emph{querying algorithm} determines whether to query the human at all or to act autonomously.
 This decision is critical for trading off the expected gain in task-level success against user workload.
 We formulate these decisions within a sequential decision-making framework, and evaluate several module-selection strategies and querying algorithms.
 We then deploy the framework on a robot-assisted bite acquisition system~\cite{gordon2020adaptive, sundaresan2022learning, gordon2021leveraging, banerjee2024ask}, demonstrating improved recovery success and reduced user querying workload across studies involving individuals with both emulated and real mobility limitations.
-Our work makes the following novel contributions: { \tolerance=500 \emergencystretch=0em \begin{itemize}[leftmargin=*] \item We propose a human-in-the-loop failure-recovery framework for modular robotic policies that makes two complementary decisions: a \emph{module selector} chooses which component of the policy to query, and a \emph{querying algorithm} decides whether and when to solicit human input versus act autonomously. \item We incorporate calibrated estimates of module-level uncertainty together with models of human intervention cost to guide both decisions, enabling robots to recover more efficiently and to avoid unnecessary queries. \item We conduct systematic evaluations of several module-selection strategies (e.g. brute-force, graph-based, binary-tree, and mixed\\-integer programming (MIP) selectors) and querying algorithms (e.g. execute-first, query-then-execute, query-until-confident, and workload-aware variants) in controlled synthetic experiments, revealing trade-offs in robustness to system and user variables, efficiency, and user workload. \item We demonstrate the approach in a real-world robot-assisted bite acquisition task, achieving higher recovery success and lower user querying workload compared to baselines in two in-lab studies with emulated limitations and an in-home study involving users with real mobility limitations. \end{itemize} }
+Our work makes the following novel contributions: { \tolerance=1000 \emergencystretch=0em \begin{itemize}[leftmargin=*] \item We propose a modular human-in-the-loop framework for failure recovery that makes two complementary decisions: a \emph{module selector} chooses a policy component to query, and a \emph{querying algorithm} decides to solicit human input or act autonomously. \item We incorporate calibrated module-level uncertainty estimates with models of human workload to guide both decisions. \item We systematically evaluate several module selectors (e.g. direct optimization and graph-based methods) and querying algorithms (e.g. query-until-\allowbreak confident and workload-aware variants) in controlled synthetic experiments, revealing tradeoffs in system and user variable robustness, efficiency, and user workload. \item We demonstrate the approach in a real-world robot-assisted bite acquisition task, achieving higher recovery success and lower user querying workload compared to baselines in two in-lab studies with emulated limitations and an in-home study involving users with real mobility limitations. \end{itemize} }